-Landscape Consideration (including Nationally and Locally Significant Landscapes and Setting) Red Amber Green Development of the site would Development of the site would site would Development of the site would have a detrimental impact on ve a detrimental impact on have a detrimental impact on have either a neutral or posi the sensitive landscape or other the sensitive landscape or other the sensitive landscape or other impact, but importantly not landscapes which cannot be landscapes which could be have a detrimental impact, or mitigated. mitigated. the sensitive landscape or other landscapes.
+Landscape Consideration (including Nationally and Locally Significant Landscapes and Setting) Red Amber Green Development of the site would Development of the site would Development of the site would have a detrimental impact on have a detrimental impact on have either a neutral or the sensitive landscape or the sensitive landscape or positive impact, but other landscapes which cannot other landscapes which could importantly not have a be mitigated. be mitigated. detrimental impact, on the sensitive landscape or other landscapes.

+Townscape

-Townscape Red Amber Green Development of the site would Development of the site would Development of the site would have a detrimental impact on have a detrimental impact on have either a neutral or positive townscapes which cannot be townscapes which could be impact, but importantly not mitigated.
-2 mitigated. have a detrimental impact, on townscapes.
+Red Amber Green

+Development of the site would Development of the site would Development of the site would

+have a detrimental impact on have a detrimental impact on have either a neutral or

+townscapes which cannot be townscapes which could be positive impact, but

+mitigated. mitigated. importantly not have a

+detrimental impact, on

+townscapes.

-Biodiversity and Geodiversity Red Amber Green Development of the site would Development of the site may Development of the site would have a detrimental impact on not have a detrimental impact designated sites, protected designated site, protected on any designated site species or ecological networks 3i protected species or ecological which cannot be reasonably networks 1 . mitigated or compensated as reasonably mitigated or appropriate. compensated.
+Biodiversity and Geodiversity Red Amber Green Development of the site would Development of the site may Development of the site would have a detrimental impact on have a detrimental impact on not have a detrimental impact designated sites, protected a designated site, protected on any designated site, species or ecological networks species or ecological network which cannot be reasonably but the impact could be protected species or ecological mitigated or compensated as reasonably mitigated or networks. appropriate. compensated.